>Home >Product >FAQ

 How do I activate my Spreadsheet Sentry software licenses?

-Spreadsheet Sentry Encoder licenses must be activated on first use by entering an Activation Key for that PC.
-Using the License Manager program supplied with Spreadsheet Sentry, email the identifier displayed for your PC to us, and our Email Server will automatically email you back the required Activation Key.
+It's easy!
+Using the License Manager program supplied with Spreadsheet Sentry, all you need to do is email us the identifier displayed for your PC, and we will email you back the required Activation Key - all within minutes!

 Activations are specific to each licensee and to each PC, which prevents, for example, Company A from using Company B's encoded spreadsheets.
 It also prevents an otherwise authorized user from copying an encoded spreadsheet and using it at an unauthorized location.